Q. What made you want to go back and shoot on a carrier so badly?

 This is when I nearly blacked out

 Nothing makes you feel more comfortable while flying in a retired 1960s prop plane than having one of the safety airmen on board suddenly get up from their seat mid-flight; take out a flashlight, and start searching around up in the ceiling near where the oil is leaking.
 I looked over at Todd.
-He didn’t look all that concerned so I went back to playing Solitaire on my iPhone and praying.
+He didn’t look all that concerned, so I went back to playing Solitaire on my iPhone and praying.
 Mostly praying.

-When the plane lands on the deck (with no warning whatsoever mind you) your engines are at full throttle so if you miss hooking the arresting cable on deck you at least have a shot of taking back off the other end of the carrier, and not just splashing nose-first into the ocean.
-Since you’re sitting in the dark, facing backwards as you land really hard on the deck, and you get this instant rush of gravity, and with the engines roaring at full blast you’re hoping it actually did hook the cables, but you don’t really know if it has, or if you’ve taken back off, until they finally cut back on the power, and you realize you’re still alive, whcih is a relief.
+When the plane lands on the deck (with no warning whatsoever mind you), your engines are at full throttle so if you miss hooking the arresting cable you at least have a shot of taking back off the other end of the carrier, and not just splashing nose-first into the ocean.
+So, you’re sitting in the dark, facing backwards as you land really hard on the deck, and you get this instant rush of gravity, and with the engines roaring at full blast you’re hoping it actually did hook the cables, but you don’t really know if it has, or if you’ve taken back off, until they finally cut back on the power, and you realize you’re still alive, which is a relief.
 There are people on board that slept through this entire landing process.
 They are not babies.
 I’m not saying I’m a baby, but if there’s a next time, I’ll be wearing adult diapers.